smartinellimarco/nvcheatsheet.nvim/README.md

 - Customizable header
 - Customizable colors
 - Responsive and scrollable grid
-- Define keymaps as a simple table
+- Document all your keymaps by providing a simple table

 ### Installation